osman-mohmmed/hello-world/README.md

 # hello-world
-this a hello world repository
+this is a hello world repository
+Hello everyone my name is Osman and this my first time in GitHub.